makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Relaxing again slowly, Sélène delicately set her paws back down on the badger's scruff, petting slowly through the fur.
 "Are you...uh, is this okay?"

-The growl came out as more of a rumble this time as Malina nodded.
+The growl came out as more of a rumble this time.
 "This is okay.
 I'm alright, dear."

 Sélène relaxed back against the badger, trying to get back to that warm, cotton-muffled space.
 It was easy to do.
 So easy to relax into comfort like this around Malina.